Blackpool weather forecast: This is when heavy rain will hit Blackpool today

 What will the weather be like tomorrow in Blackpool?

-Tomorrow is set to see heavy rain throughout most of the day, as Storm Callum hits the UK.
-Maximum temperature of 18C.
+Tomorrow is set to see a mixture of sunny spells and cloud throughout the day.
+Maximum temperature of 14C.

 What is the long-term forecast for Blackpool?